magoyette/software-development-readings/README.md

 ### Inversion of Control and Dependency Injection

 - James Shore, [Dependency Injection Demystified](http://www.jamesshore.com/Blog/Dependency-Injection-Demystified.html).
 An explanation of what is dependency injection, without any libraries.
+- Martin Fowler, [Inversion of Control Containers and the Dependency Injection pattern](http://www.martinfowler.com/articles/injection.html).
+A comparison of dependency injection and service locator.

 ### Object-Oriented Programming